mosiahazuaje2019/exampleJs/README.md

 # exampleJs
-Example of using Javascript connectin with 2 differents Api
+Example of using Javascript connecting with 2 differents Api

-You can check the use of fetch method to connect to API i implement the DOM manipulation and i implement the ForEach to iterate and generate the rows of a Table
+You can check the use of fetch method to connect to API i implemented the DOM manipulation and i implemented the ForEach to iterate and generate the rows of a Table

 Look the script.js to view all the methods and the functions